ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 ## Want to buy a book in paper form?
 Want some badass flashcards?

- - This Book will be completed by September 2018 and then it will be available to buy.
+ - This Book will be soon completed and then it will be available to buy in a paper form.
 If you want me to sent an early copy of this book, please add your name and email address in google form here [Google Form](https://goo.gl/forms/c8ubV1tWBBdz6fJP2).
  - If you don't want to wait, you can buy [Yuri's JavaScript Flashcards](http://flashcardsjs.com), a set of frontend interview questions sorted by popularity among the interviewers printed on beautiful poker-size flashcards.

 ## Question 1.
 What's the difference between `undefined` and `not defined` in JavaScript